 We now devote our attention to the mutual information (3) between V and O, that expresses the degree of dependence or correlation between the set of viewpoints and the object.
-From (3), mutual information is given by where we define as the Viewpoint Mutual Information (VMI), which gives us the degree of dependence between the viewpoint v and the set of polygons, and it is interpreted as a measure of the quality of viewpoint v.
-Consequently, mutual information I(V,O)gives us the average quality of the set of viewpoints.
+From (3), mutual information is given by where we define as the viewpoint mutual information (VMI), which gives us the degree of dependence between the viewpoint v and the set of polygons, and it is a measure of the quality of viewpoint v.
+Consequently, mutual information I(V,O) can be interpreted as the average viewpoint quality.
 Quality is considered here equivalent to representativeness.
+It is also important to indicate that the level of resolution of the viewpoint sphere will determine the accuracy of the measures.